AbhinavTuladhar/Pi_estimation/README.md

 # Pi_estimation

-## Modules required: pygame, random
+## Modules required: pygame, random, math

 This is basically a program to estimate the value of pi using the Monte-Carlo method.